ralna/GALAHAD/doc/Julia/rst-dir/presolve_functions.rst

 	*
 		- g

 		- is a one-dimensional array of size n and type T that holds the the transformed linear term $g$ of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains $g_j$.
+The j-th component of ``g``, j = 1, ... , n, contains $g_j$.

 	*
 		- f